zsparal/api-documentation/source/reference/v2/refunds-api/create-payment-refund.rst

    For a full reversal of the split that was specified during payment creation, simply set this parameter to ``true``.
    For example, if a €10,00 payment got split by sending €2,50 to the platform and €7,50 to the connected account, then setting this parameter to ``true`` will pull back the €7,50 from the connected account.

+When creating **partial** refunds for split payments, you should instead use the ``routingReversals`` array to set the amount that you want to pull back from the single routes.

+.. parameter:: routingReversals
+   :type: array
+   :condition: optional
+   :collapse: true

+   If a routing reversals array is supplied, it must contain one or more routing objects with the following parameters:

+   .. parameter:: amount
+      :type: amount object
+      :condition: conditional

+      The routing reversal object must indicate what portion of the originally routed amount is being reversed.

+      .. parameter:: currency
+         :type: string
+         :condition: required

+         An `ISO 4217 <https://en.wikipedia.org/wiki/ISO_4217>`_ currency code.
+Currently only ``EUR`` payments can be routed.

+      .. parameter:: value
+         :type: string
+         :condition: required

+         A string containing the exact amount of this portion of the routed amount in the given currency.
+Make sure to send the right amount of decimals.
+Non-string values are not accepted.

+   .. parameter:: source
+      :type: object
+      :condition: conditional

+      The source of this portion of the route.

+      .. parameter:: type
+         :type: string
+         :condition: required

+         The type of source.
+Currently only the source type ``organization`` is supported.

+         Possible values: ``organization``

+      .. parameter:: organizationId
+         :type: string
+         :condition: required

+         Required for source type ``organization``.
+The ID of the connected organization the funds should reversed from, for example ``org_12345``.

+         **Please note:** ``me`` or the ID of the current organization are not accepted as an ``organizationId``.

+To learn more about creating refunds for split payments, please refer to the :doc:`Refunds and chargebacks for split payments guide </connect/refunds-and-chargebacks>`.

 Response
 --------